Nginx Log Retention Best Practices for SEO

 Does log compression affect crawl budget parser accuracy?

-Can I automate log archiving without breaking Nginx?
+Can I automate log archiving without breaking Nginx or losing bot data?